ALEXDEX376/ADLinux/README.md

 VERSION 0.5 RELEASED WITH
 WORKING GRUB AND A PACAKGE MANAGER

+version 0.6 in development with the sash shell.

-if Grub cannot load the os, run these commands -
+if Grub cannot load the os, look at the grubfix file for instructions to fix it.

-''
-set root=cd

-linux /bzImage

-initrd /initramfs.cpio.gz
-''

 Any help would be appreciated here - https://www.reddit.com/r/Operatingsystems/comments/1nrnowk/adlinux_created_it_in_school_holidays/